Assignment 2

 Moreover, we prescribe the method that needs to be used, which is a generalisation of the method that you learned in GEO1002.
 You need to decompose the solid of the building into tetrahedra, and sum the (signed) volume of each.

-Observe that the latest version of the 3DBAG (which you use) already has an attribute b3_volume_lod22; I guess your aim is to verify that those values are correct.
+Observe that the 3DBAG (which you use) already has an attribute b3_volume_lod22; I guess your aim is to verify that those values are correct.

 Requirements for the program

-It should take one argument (the input CityJSON file), and output in the same folder (as the program) a new file called out.city.json.
+It should take one argument (the input CityJSON file), and output in the same folder as the file a new file called where _out is added before .city.json (so myfile.city.json becomes myfile_out.city.json).

 Requirements for the CityJSON output